Skip to content

 Ractor count > 2× CPU cores Queue Pool

-Multi-stage data transformation Pipeline
+Multi-stage data transformation (1 worker/stage) Pipeline

 Need to enforce Ractor-safe payloads validate_shareable